 Liam Grier, Senior Managing Consultant, spoke to award-winning data executive Peter James Thomas about the five key questions that need to be answered in the boardroom before beginning to drive a data strategy.

 Peter has held the top data job at in various businesses since 2000, with roles including Head of Business Intelligence at Bupa Global and Head of Analytics and Data Management for Insurance at Lloyds Banking Group.
 He was recently appointed Interim CDO at MS Amlin.

-3. Do I have the expertise and experience on hand to scope a Data Transformation and then deliver it?
+3. Do I have the expertise and experience on hand to scope data transformation and then deliver it?

-o Do I need to hire different people, move people to new roles, or to bring in external expertise?
+- Do I need to hire different people, move people to new roles, or bring in external expertise?

 “As with most endeavours, the people involved hold the key to success and there is no substitute for experience.
 Will you and your leadership team be able to lead the way?”

-4. How long will a Data Transformation take and how much will it cost?
+4. How long will data transformation take and how much will it cost?

-o What is the right balance between interim / tactical work and strategic / foundational work?
+- What is the right balance between interim/tactical work and strategic/foundational work?

 “Consider how soon you want to see evidence that things are working, ideally via actual benefits accruing?”